 Tree climbing invokes thoughts of childhood adventures for many.
 Throughout the ages countless life forms climb trees, reside in trees, or somehow benefit from trees.
 A squirrel can climb up or down a tree trunk, because their feet can pivot and rotate, whereas a cat can easily go up, but is unaccustomed to backing down or out of a tree.
 Many animals, including reptiles, monkeys, and birds easily move through the trees with the utmost grace, while rarely shock-loading a limb.

-Advances in equipment and devices like the Rope Runner have brought about changes in technical tree climbing, similar to how urethane wheels transformed the sport of skate boarding.
-The emergence of talented individuals who are primarily working Arborists, have taken tree climbing to a whole new level.
+Advances in equipment and devices like the new Rope Runner Pro have brought about huge advancements in technical tree climbing, similar to how urethane wheels transformed the sport of skate boarding.
+The emergence of talented individuals, many of whom are climbing arborists, have taken tree climbing to a whole new level.
 Whether it’s competitive speed climbing, using a hybrid rope-walking system, or bombing out of a tree, while gracefully spinning and flipping, like an acrobatic flying squirrel and landing with the precision of a Lear jet, the art and beauty of recreational tree climbing is now only starting to emerge in our collective consciousness.

 Among the recreational tree climbing community are those who participate in an annual get together known as the Tree Climbing Rendezvous.
-Other events include tree climbing competitions and guided climbs into some of the most amazing living beings on earth.
-The competitive events are usually organized and sponsored by equipment dealers and Arborist organizations.
-These events bring together a broad assortment of tree care professionals, rec climbers and other like-minded enthusiasts.
+Other events include tree climbing competitions and guided climbs into some of the most amazing and largest living beings on earth.
+Competitive Tree Climbing events are organized and sponsored by equipment dealers, various arborist organizations and individual members belonging to the (GOTC) Global Organization of Tree Climbers.
+These events bring together a broad assortment of tree care industry professionals, tree climbers and other like-minded enthusiasts.

 Recreational tree climbers focus on the specific challenges each tree offers.
 Tall trees may include a long initial descent to reach the lower branches and while climbing tools may vary among smaller and larger trees, the principals are much the same, as are the laws of physics and gravity.